trinitylake-io/trinitylake/docs/format/table/table-type.md

 ## FEDERATED

-A federated table is managed by an external system that a Trinity LakeHouse can connect to and perform read or write or both through the federation connection.
+A federated table is managed by an external system that a Trinity Lakehouse can connect to and perform read or write or both through the federation connection.

 Compared to external table, federated table could support more operations such as: